Workday

 For the fourth year, I partnered with Aly Cunningham to lead the Rising Expo(s).
 This year, for the first time, we had two expos (South Expo- housing Finance, HR, and Services Workday Zones, Customer Activations, Sponsors, and “The Core,” and West Expo- housing the IT Workday Zone and Sponsors).

-Our color strategy for the expos connected each buying center/product to a marketing campaign.
-We were ensuring that across Workday, our messaging and branding were consistent- and we were using the same creative to hero people in our “Elevating Humans” campaign, as we were using the HR Zone of our Expo at Workday Rising.
+To prevent the massive space from feeling disjointed, we implemented a rigorous color strategy.
+By mapped each buying center to a specific marketing campaign, we were ensuring that across Workday, our messaging and branding were consistent- and we were using the same creative to hero people in our “Elevating Humans” campaign, as we were using the HR Zone of our Expo at Workday Rising.

 “The West Expo was show-stopping in that the developer community typically feels overwhelmed at a place like Rising.
 I thought the transfer to their own space was perfect.
 The body language of the people in that room, they were taking their bags off, they were getting comfortable, they were leaning in to have a conversation.
 You could really see and feel that we knew our audience this year, so from an HR perspective, it was that clean, slick. easy to flow, comfortable, and then for the IT people, it was, like, safe and secure.”